 Why It Is Important

-Screening detects possible developmental delays in children—and celebrates milestones.
+Screening detects possible developmental delays in children — and celebrates milestones.
 Screening young children is an effective, efficient way for professionals to gauge developmental progress and determine meaningful next steps—at a time when action can have its greatest impact: during a child’s earliest years of life.
 In fact, intervention prior to kindergarten has huge academic, social, and economic benefits.
-Studies have shown that children who receive early intervention for developmental delays are more likely to graduate from high school, hold jobs, and live independently, becoming future ready.
-Similarly, the earlier possible academic difficulties are discerned in school age children, the more positive the outcomes, especially in relationship to literacy.
+Studies have shown that children who receive early intervention for developmental delays are more likely to graduate from high school, hold jobs, and live independently, becoming future-ready.
+Similarly, the earlier possible academic difficulties are discerned in school-age children, the more positive the outcomes, especially in relation to literacy.

 Developmental Screening Tools